jenaleigh01/django-blog2/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a Site Admin I can create draft posts so that I can finish writing the content later
+As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments

 **Acceptance Criteria**
-AC1 Given a logged in user, they can save a draft blog post AC2 Then they can finish the content at a later time
+AC1 Given a logged in user, they can approve a comment AC2 Given a logged in user, they can disapprove a comment